Professional Travel to Conferences

 Professional Travel Funds.
-The purpose of professional travel funds is to encourage scholarly activity by the faculty through partial subvention of the travel costs associated with professional activity.
-Eligible are full-time faculty and those holding ongoing, long-term lectureships.
-This annual allowance per faculty is restricted to use for participation at a discipline specific professional venue where scholarly activities are showcased after a peer-reviewed procedure.
-It is expected that qualified venues are minimally a regional event, but preferably a national or international event.
+The goal of Professional Travel Fund is to encourage scholarly activity by the faculty through partial support for travel costs associated with professional activity.
+Full-time faculty and those holding ongoing, long-term lectureships are eligible for this funding.
+This annual allowance is restricted to use for participation at a discipline-specific professional venue where scholarly activities are showcased after peer review.
+Qualified venues typically are national or international events, though faculty also may attend regional conferences.
 To assist full-time faculty in maintaining their scholarly work, the following provisions are in place for professional travel to conferences by faculty members:

 - If a faculty member is attending only(and not presenting), a maximum of $800 is available to defray the cost of conference travel.
 A faculty member can receive reimbursement for attending (and not presenting at) a meeting only once per year.

 - Should the faculty member attend one meeting and present at one or more other meetings, an annual maximum of $1,750 is available for reimbursement of travel expenses.

 - Faculty in the arts (theater, dance, music, and studio art) may use professional travel to attend exhibitions, studios, and performances.